amorist/awesome/README.md

 ## HTML

+- [text-to-handwriting](https://github.com/saurabhdaware/text-to-handwriting) - So your teacher asked you to upload written assignments?
+Hate writing assigments?
+This tool will help you convert your text to handwriting xD
 - [HBD](https://github.com/vinitshahdeo/HBD) - :birthday: Coder's way of wishing Happy Birthday! :cake: :cupcake: :confetti_ball: :tada: :balloon:
 - [school-of-sre](https://github.com/linkedin/school-of-sre) - At LinkedIn, we are using this curriculum for onboarding our entry-level talents into the SRE role.
 - [swagger-codegen](https://github.com/swagger-api/swagger-codegen) - swagger-codegen contains a template-driven engine to generate documentation, API clients and server stubs in different languages by parsing your OpenAPI / Swagger definition.